legallyrobert/sudokuSATsolver/README.md

 `./sat2sud.py < solution.txt > solved_puzzle.txt`

 Note: `chmod +x` is needed to make file executable.
-Otherwise, `python3 ssat2sud.py|sud2sat.py` will suffice.
+Otherwise, `python3 sat2sud.py|sud2sat.py` will suffice.

 ### To Test:
-Test file `test.py` takes a solved `.txt` sudoku puzzle as input, i.e. `solved_puzzle.txt` as created above, e.g.
+Test file `test.py` takes a solved `.txt` sudoku puzzle as input (i.e. `solved_puzzle.txt` as created above)

-`./test.py solved_puzzle.txt`
+e.g. `./test.py solved_puzzle.txt`

+`test.py` assumes that it is testing a *correct* puzzle solution.
+Under such an assumption, each row and column of the 9x9 grid will sum to 45.
+If this is not the case, the puzzle was solved incorrectly and the program will *not* output.
+Otherwise, `test.py`  will send "true" to STDOUT.

-Bash script `all_tests.sh` requires no input, though is dependant on this directory structure.
-Produced output is of the form "test-n failed/passed num_clauses cpu_time :)".
-Smiley face serves no informational purpose and is for emotional support only.
+Bash script `all_tests.sh` requires no input, though is dependant on this directory structure and specifically output from `test.py` for puzzle verification.
+Produced output will be of the form

+`test-nn.txt passed    Number of clauses: #### CPU time : 0.xxx s   :)`
+`test-nn.txt failed`

+Note: smiley face ":)" serves no informational purpose and is for emotional support only.